astrawnuts/docs_v2/docs/2021-10-29-✅-how-to-enable-third-party-access-in-myir-online.md

 ---
-title: ✅ How to enable Third Party Access in MyIR Online
+title: How to enable Third Party Access in MyIR Online ✅
-sidebar_label: ✅ How to enable Third Party Access in MyIR Online
+sidebar_label: How to enable Third Party Access in MyIR Online ✅
 slug: enable-third-party-access-in-my-ir
 date: 2021-10-29T05:57:02.379Z
 ---
-# Enabling third party access in My IR online portal.
+# Enabling third party access in MyIR portal. ✅

 Your account may have third party access disabled.